BakeRecipes

 2. Use an electric mixer to beat the butter and icing sugar and vanilla until pale and creamy.
 Add the egg yolks and beat until well combined and creamy.

-3. Sift together the flour and baking powder and then stir through the candied rind.
+3. Sift together the flour, baking powder and salt and then stir through the candied rind.
 Use an electric mixer with a whisk attachment to whisk the egg whites with the salt until soft peaks form.
 Add the caster sugar and whisk until thick and glossy.
 Use a large metal spoon or spatula to fold the egg whites into the butter mixture until evenly combined.
 Then gently fold in the flour mixture until just combined.

 4. Spoon the mixture into the prepared tin and smooth the surface with the back of a spoon.
 Bake in preheated oven for 45-50 minutes or until a skewer inserted comes out clean.
-Stand in the tin for 10 minutes before turning onto a place with a lip.
+Stand in the tin for 5 minutes before turning onto a plate with a lip.

 Baker's Tips